 Use of university equipment at home

-Please note individual home workspaces will present logistical challenges and other limitations that may restrict what items can be retrieved from university workspaces.
+Individual home workspaces will present logistical challenges and other limitations that may restrict what items can be retrieved from university workspaces.

 - The equipment requested must be critical to performing work duties safely and effectively at their remote work location.